-To set up your online access, go to www.jameshay.co.uk, click on the 'Log in' button on the home page and follow the instructions.
+To set up your online access, go to www.jameshay.co.uk, click on the Log in button on the home page and follow the instructions

-We will issue you with a registration code by post to allow you to view and manage your SIPP through our secure website.
-If you have a financial adviser, they can also register to have online access to your plan.
+We will issue you with a registration code by post to allow you to view and manage your iSIPP through our secure website, James Hay Online.
+Your financial adviser can also register to have online access to your plan.